Tibinsunny/adventofcode/README.md

 - [x] Day 1:-
             I started a bit latebut managed to find solution for both the problems easily 😛 😛
 - [x] Day 2:-
             Part 1 Problem  was really  cool😎😎 !!But I somehow missed some key points while solving 2nd Part.So it took me around 35+ Minutes to complete the second part 😛
+- [x] Day 3:-
+            Got solutions for both problems with 30 Minute.